pmreid/angular-tz-extensions/README.md

 ### List of available timezones

 You can retrieve an array of all available timezones- perfect for populating a select element.
-Use the $timezone.getZoneList($scope) method, passing in a scope instance.
+Use the `$timezone.getZoneList($scope)` method, passing in a scope instance.
 The method reads the zone.tab tab file, which is part of tzdata.
 When the data is ready, the method emits 'zonesReady'.
-Retrieve the data inside $scope.$on('zonesReady', callback).
-The data will be available in local storage.
-Use `JSON.parse(localStorage.zones)`.
+Retrieve the data inside `$scope.$on('zonesReady', callback)`.
+The data will be available in local storage and can be accessed using: `JSON.parse(localStorage.zones)`.
 Here's an example taken from the included sample app:

     if ($scope.removeZonesReady) {
         $scope.removeZonesReady();